Transmission in graphene through tilted barrier in laser field: Abstract

 \section{Abstract}

-We study the transmission of Dirac fermions in graphene through a tilted barrier potential in the presence of a laser field.
+We study the transmission of Dirac fermions in graphene through a tilted barrier potential in the presence of a laser field of frequency $\omega$.
 By using Floquet theory, we solve the Dirac equation and then obtain the energy spectrum.
-The boundary conditions together with the transfer matrix method allow us to determine the transmission probabilities corresponding to all energy bands.
-For numerical purposes, we only study the central band $l=0$ and the two first side bands $l=\pm 1$ under various conditions.
-It has been discovered that the laser field and potential influence the amplitude and shape of the transmission probabilities.
-In fact, different oscillations are observed, the Klein effect is still present, and the transmission of all bands is almost zero inside the barrier.
+The boundary conditions together with the transfer matrix method allow us to determine the transmission probabilities corresponding to all energy bands $E+l\hbar\omega$ $(l=0,\pm1, \cdots)$.
+By limiting to the central band $l=0$ and the two first side bands $l=\pm 1$, we show that the transmissions are strongly affected by the laser field and barrier.
+Indeed, it is found that the Klein effect is still present, a variety of oscillations are inside the barrier, and there is essentially no transmission across all bands.

 {78.67.Wj, 05.40.-a, 05.60.-k, 72.80.Vp\\ {\sc Keywords}: Graphene, laser field, barrier potentiel, transmission probability.}